TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 As soon as the men were placed on the dock, the guard from earlier came back.
 He brought six women and the local priest, who saw the situation and hurriedly aided the injured men.

-"Bring us alcohol!" one of the wise women, an old grandma, shouted at the men standing on the side, who immediately ran toward their houses.
+"Bring us alcohol!" one of the wise women, an old grandma, shouted.
+Hearing her, the men standing on the side immediately ran to their houses.

 Josee watched as the six women opened the boxes they carried.
 She observed how they assessed the men's injuries and immediately took linen clothes to start cleaning the wounds.